 For more information about court-assisted ADR, click here.

-Mediation is a type of Assisted Dispute Resolution where a trained, impartial (‘neutral’) mediator helps the parties to reach agreements about family law issues like custody, access, child support, spousal support and the division of property.
+Mediation is a type of Assisted Dispute Resolution where a trained, impartial mediator helps the parties to reach agreements about family law issues like custody, parenting arrangements, child support, spousal support, and the division of property.
 In mediation, the mediator will assist each person to talk about their needs and issues, and will help the parties negotiate to resolve the issues in appropriate cases.

-There is a mediation service available through some Family Courts and through the Supreme Court (Family Divisions).
-Check with your local court to see if mediation is available through that court.
+There may be a mediation service available through some Family Court sites and through the Supreme Court (Family Division).
+Check with your local court to see if mediation is available.
 Usually, you must have an active court application to be referred to mediation through the court.